 Various apps and platforms such as Cronometer allow you to log your meals over several days.
 From this, you can then see which nutrients you may be consuming too little or even too much of.
 This allows you to increase your nutritional awareness and find out which foods you can supplement your current diet with particularly well.

-To ensure a balanced diet and effectively prevent malnutrition, the drinking meals from Saturo are an excellent choice.
+Saturo drinkable meals are an excellent choice for ensuring a balanced diet and effectively preventing malnutrition.
 They are carefully formulated to provide an optimal blend of essential macro and micronutrients that the body needs for its basic functions.
-The convenient and nutrient-rich drinkable meals from Saturo not only support healthy eating in a busy lifestyle, but also help to fill nutritional gaps that can arise from unbalanced eating habits.
+Saturo's convenient and nutrient-rich drinkable meals not only support healthy eating in hectic everyday life, but also help to close nutritional gaps that can arise from unbalanced eating habits.

 FAQ - Frequently asked questions about malnutrition